Frequently Asked Questions

 Within those parameters, our goal is to deliver programs that reflect the community’s needs and interests while promoting a better understanding of the many cultures within our neighborhood and the city at large.

 Other programs were with authors Mikki Kendall, Nina Barrett, Elliott Gorn and Cyndee Schaffer, as well as presentations about authors such as Nelson Algren and Herman Melville.
+We’re also highlighting stories from local theatres through conversations with playwrights and artistic directors.

 When does Friends of the Edgewater Library meet?